Gum Disease and Heart Disease

 Scientific evidence

 Cardiovascular diseases have long been a leading cause of death around the world.
-This fact has encouraged a great deal of research into comorbidities that may trigger or aggravate heart disease.
+This fact has encouraged extensive research into comorbidities that may trigger or aggravate heart disease.

 - Chronic infections, such as periodontal disease, are associated with an increased risk for heart disease.
 Heart disease prevalence is highest in people with periodontal disease who also have elevated levels of C-reactive protein (CRP)

-- Studies suggest periodontal disease is a risk factor for heart disease patients who present a systemic inflammatory and immune response reaction to the infection
+- Studies suggest periodontal diseases are a risk factor for heart disease patients who present a systemic inflammatory and immune response to the infection

 - Periodontitis leads to the entry of bacteria into the bloodstream.
 The bacteria activate the host’s inflammatory-immune response by multiple mechanisms.
 Several animal models have demonstrated that the host’s inflammatory response favors atheroma formation, maturation, and exacerbation.